thombu/rabbiteasy/README.md

 ### Generic Publisher

-Generic publishers can be used to send messages with different reliability constraints, depending on the initialization parameter.
-This is useful in situation where your publisher is very generic and where reliability depends on the current use case.
+Generic publishers can be used to publish messages with different reliability constraints, depending on the initialization parameter.
+This is useful in situations where your implementation is very generic and where reliability depends on the actual use case.

 Initializing a generic publisher using publisher confirms: